AlgoMaster Logo

 The context class holds a reference to a strategy and delegates calculations to it:

-The context is simple.
+The context is deliberately simple.
 It stores a strategy, provides a way to change it, and delegates calculations.
 It does not know or care which concrete strategy is being used.

 Step 4: Client Code